wudaudau/SR_get-values/README.md

 <img src="img/img01.png">

 3. Upload txt files in to the `files` folder
-  i.
-Click on the `files` folder ii.
-On the up-right of the screen, click [Upload] Button to add all txt files. iii.
-Wait till all files have been uploaded.
+  1. Click on the `files` folder
+  2. On the up-right of the screen, click [Upload] Button to add all txt files.
+  3. Wait till all files have been uploaded.
 4. Run the script in the `get values.ipynb`
-  i.
-Go back to the main directory by clicking the folder icon around the up-left conor. ii.
-Click on the `get values.ipynb` to open it iii.
-Run all the cells by clicking on the tool bar: `Cell/Run all cee` iv.
-The result should be found in the end of the file.
+  1. Go back to the main directory by clicking the folder icon around the up-left conor.
+  2. Click on the `get values.ipynb` to open it
+  3. Run all the cells by clicking on the tool bar: `Cell/Run all cee`
+  4. The result should be found in the end of the file.